man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 ![](../images/MarketData5MinBarsAllSecs.png)

 The security identifier is included as an extra index column.
+Note that DataFrames with a Pandas MultiIndex will round trip correctly, which is useful.
+However the high performance ArcticDB indexing is only on the primary index level.

 #### Pros